bmiller59/vue-cli-plugin-ethers/README.md

 # PRE-ALPHA.
 Still in testing phase.
 Do not use yet! ;)

 # Ethereum ethers.js vuex store module generator plugin for vue-cli 3
+#### Build dApps!

 [vue-cli 3](https://github.com/vuejs/vue-cli) plugin to generate a vuex store module that will connect to the Ethereum blockchain using the [ethers.js](https://github.com/ethers-io/ethers.js/) web3 provider.
 It monitors and updates connection and network status with your Ethereum node and allows you to connect to contracts and submit transactions.
 (Requires a browser that supports Ethereum or the use of a browser plugin like [MetaMask](https://metamask.io/).)
+Can serve as the foundation of a vue-based Ethereum dApp!

 ### State
 These state variables are kept updated: